Service Design Innovation

 Enterprises will drive internal adoption of innovative technology, mobility and innovative interfaces such as wearables as workforce enablers; at the same time as consumer goods and services plateau in terms of ui, quality and functionality.
 The exception is voice (no not VR except for entertainment) which has user value beyond novelty.
 You’ll start to see people talk to do on phones rather than push and touch interaction on the high streets; it’ll start getting noisy out there and what stuff looks like will decline in importance.
 Generally, though anything new will get matured in a work environment rather than in a domestic one before being productised for the consuming masses.

-Because of the new work front for innovation, enterprise will be where the cool kids are and the behemoths of productivity software would revolutionise their offerings will be the new digital darlings.
+Because of the new work front for innovation, enterprise will be where the cool kids are and the behemoths of productivity software will need to revolutionise their offerings to become the new digital darlings.
 UX will grow into and back to its socio-technical roots, making work better, more enjoyable and hopefully steering those integrators in the right direction and doing generally useful good stuff with new ui.

 5 — SECURITY APPEAL